 FESTIVAL.ORG is one of the UK’s most ambitious and prolific outdoor arts producing organisations.
 We set out to radically raise the ambition, quality and diversity of outdoor performance produced in the UK.

-Beyond our flagship annual festival Greenwich+Docklands International Festival, we manage the nationwide Global Streets network and serve as a lead consortium partner on Woolwich Cultural Destinations.
+Beyond our flagship annual festival Greenwich+Docklands International Festival, we manage the nationwide Global Streets network.

 Meet the people who make up the FESTIVAL.ORG team.

 Bradley founded Greenwich+Docklands International Festival (GDIF) in 1996 and has directed the festival for the last 25 years, building the festival’s reputation for staging high quality outdoor productions, often at large scale, whilst prioritising access and participation by diverse audiences.

 In 2012 Bradley was Co-Artistic Director for the Opening Ceremony of London 2012 Paralympic Games, watched by 11.5 million viewers in the UK (Channel 4’s largest ever audience).
 He is a member of the London Area Council of Arts Council England, was awarded an MBE in 2016 for services to Culture and Disability Arts, and was granted the Freedom of the Royal Borough of Greenwich in 2017.